hantsy/jakartaee11-sandbox/docs/jpa.md

     .forEach(book -> LOG.debug("query result without select:{}", book));
 ```

 Here, the `select` keyword is omitted.
-The query in above codes is equivalent to the following classic form:
+The query in the above code is equivalent to the following classic form:

 ```java
 select b from Book b ...